nico-bt/countries/README.md

   The Figma layout places the search bar directly below the **Top 10 Countries** heading.
   Because of this, I assumed the search functionality was meant to filter **only the Top 10 results**, not to search across the entire list of countries.
   The search bar filters countries in-memory on the client.
 No additional backend calls are triggered.

 ❤️ Hope you like it!

 ---

 ## Notes for local setup
 After cloning the repo, you’ll need to create a `.env` file with your database access keys.
 If we were using a shared staging environment, this `.env` file could be provided privately via ClickUp, Slack, or another secure channel.
+Or send me a messagge if you want to run locally.

 ### Example `.env` file

 > ⚠️ Replace the values below with the project credentials.